Professional responsibility: Common competencies of professional responsibility

-Industry Examples
+Examples

-The Legal Profession
+The legal profession

 Legal professionals and associates of the legal profession are bound by general codes of ethics, with governing principals of client privilege, confidentiality, completeness, and professional courtesy.
-This professions' responsibilities vary from jurisdiction to jurisdiction, but generally form a similar perspective internationally.
+This profession's responsibilities vary from jurisdiction to jurisdiction, but generally form a similar perspective internationally.

-The Medical Profession
+The medical profession

 The American Medical Association imposes its code of ethics on practising medical professionals in the USA, which discusses issues ranging from workplace interpersonal relationships with staff, to the handling of critical information regarding patient care.
 Internationally, medical professionals often take the Hippocratic Oath, an oath of Greek origins, which encompasses the 'first do not harm' responsibility.

-The Business World
+The business world

 Businesses have codes of ethics to assist workers deducing whether behaviours would be considered appropriate or acceptable wherever dealing with clients and stakeholders.
 Some businesses will require their staff to attend recurring monthly or yearly training on business ethics.
 In some cases, employees may be required to sign declarations that they will adhere to the organisations ethical guidelines as laid out by the employer.

-Teachers and Education
+Teachers and education

 Teachers and education professionals – such as those in tertiary institutions – often act as role models to students.
 Their code of ethics usually protects their students against mistreatment and protects the value of sharing knowledge through responsible communication.